Wildlife & Rodent Control Services in Stratford, CT

 Common Signs of Squirrel Activity

-- Chewing around soffits or roof edges
+- Chewing around soffits, fascia boards, or roof edges

-- Squirrels repeatedly climbing on the structure
+- Squirrels repeatedly climbing on the roof, gutters, or siding

-- Noises inside walls or ceilings
+- Noises inside walls, ceilings, garage attics, or soffit areas

 Our Stratford squirrel removal services may include: